Quitting Smoking: Help for Cravings and Tough Situations

 How do I get through the rough spots after I stop smoking?

 - For the first few days after you quit smoking, spend as much free time as you can in public places where smoking is not allowed.
-(Places like libraries, malls, museums, theaters, restaurants without bars, and churches are most often smoke-free.)
+(Libraries, malls, museums, theaters, restaurants without bars, and churches are most often smoke-free.)

-- Take care of yourself.
-Drink water, eat well, and get enough rest.
-This could help you get the energy you may need to handle extra stress.
+- Take extra care of yourself.
+Drink water, eat well, and get enough sleep.
+This could help you have the energy you might need to handle extra stress.

 - Don’t drink alcohol, coffee, or any other drinks you link with smoking for at least a couple of months.
 Try something else instead – maybe different types of water, sports drinks, or 100% fruit juices.
 Try to choose drinks that are low- or no-calorie.